grinnell-cs/csc151-images/pages/syllabus.md

 This may be your first semester using Gradescope.
 Gradescope does some things well and some things less well.
 Things will likely mess up from time to time.
 That's okay; it's part of the process.
 I'll make adjustments when you have difficulty.
 I hope you'll accept my apologies when I do something wrong (or at least fail to adjust my processes to the way Gradescope thinks they should be done).

+I've taught Scheme for longer than most of you have been alive.
+This is likely your first time encountering Scheme.
+You will mess up from time to time.
+Believe it or not, but I will, too.
+(I'll be much faster at fixing and identifying problems, though; at least I hope I will be.)
+That's okay; mistakes are part of the process.

 **Multiple sections**

 There are multiple sections of this course.
 While the instructors and mentors will take generally similar approaches to the material, you'll see that there are differences.
 These differences should not affect your overall learning in the course.

+**Names**

+I get names wrong.
+I get names wrong all the time.
+Evidence suggests that I am not just bad at remembering names, I also have some brain differencees that regularly lead me to mix up peoples' names.
+I think, for example, of two of my favorite research students, one with blonde hair, from Minnesota, who also served as a teaching assistant for my software design course; the other with dark hair, from Massachusetts, who brought a wealth of background in education to my research projects.
+I can tell you a lot about each student (although I wouldn't without their permission), including hobbies, where they studied abroad, what they are doing now (or at least what they were doing a year so so ago), and more.
+But I inevitably reversed their names, calling Minnesota Massachusetts and Massachusetts Minnesota.

+When I discussed this issue with my family, my sons laughed and said "Dad, you get *our* names backwards, too; we just ignore you when you do so."
+And I've heard from other students I value highly that I do this and don't always notice.
+(The other day, I almost referred to an alum by a different name.)

+If I use the wrong name for you, it is not a sign that I do not respect your or that I do not care about you.
+It's a deficiency in my processing, and one that I seem unable to fix.
+Please accept and understand that disability, just as I will do my best to accept and understand your own differences.

+**My health**

+I had a heart attack in spring 2021.
+For my health, I am trying to limit my work hours to appropriate amounts, typically 40 hours per week.
+I apologize if that means that I am not always caught up on my work or available at times you would like.

+I will also try to be respectful of your time.
+Please let me know if you find yourself regularly spending more than twelve of so hours per week on this class, which is what the College considers appropriate for a four-credit course.
+(We have four hours in class each week, we suggests that you have eight hours out-of-class for readings, review, and mini projects.)

+**Teaching is performative**

+I believe that all teaching is a form of performance.
+That performance may not always be explicit.
+Nonetheless, I perform a particular role, perhaps even roles.
+In my roles, I may say some things that seem strange.
+Remember; it's a performance.

 **Feeling overwhelmed**

 You may feel a bit overwhelmed by this point.
-I know that I do after re-reading it.
+I know that I do after re-reading most of it and re-writing some of it.
 But **don't worry**.
 CSC-151 has a great support system, a carefully designed pedagogical methodology, and an incredibly awesome topic.
 (Yes, I know I am biased.)
 Most students who take the course excel.
 We'll enjoy this together.

 ## Frequently (and not-so-frequently) asked questions